 IWILFIN can cause hearing loss.
 In the pooled safety population [see Adverse Reactions (6.1)], 81% of patients had an abnormal audiogram at baseline.
 New or worsening hearing loss occurred in 13% of patients who received IWILFIN; hearing loss worsened from baseline to Grade 3 or 4 in 12% of patients.
 Tinnitus occurred in 1 patient.
 Hearing loss leading to dose interruption or reduction occurred in 4% of patients.
 New or worsening hearing loss requiring new use of hearing aids occurred in 7% of patients.
 IWILFIN was discontinued due to hearing loss in 1.4% of patients.
-Among all patients with new or worsening hearing loss during IWILFIN treatment, the hearing loss resolved to baseline in 9% of patients.
-Among 18 patients who experienced new or worsening hearing loss and had dose modifications, 67% (N=12) improved or resolved to baseline.
+Among all patients with new or worsening hearing loss during IWILFIN treatment, the hearing loss requiring new use of hearing.
+The treatment, the hearing loss resolved to baseline in % of patients.
+Among 18 patients who experienced new or worsening hearing loss and had dose modifications, 67% (th=12) improved or resolved to baseline.